 During this first meeting you can ask the doula you are interviewing all about their philosophy on birth, what service packages they offer, the details about their services, and how much they charge.
 There are some other questions that, as a doula myself, I think are important for families seeking a doula to ask during the interview.

 While some doulas may not yet be certified because they have to support a certain amount of people prior to becoming officially certified, they have most likely already received training on how to be a doula.
+Some doulas choose not to use a certifying business and instead train under a doula mentor.

 As a doula myself, I trained through Birth Arts International and Stillbirth Day in order to become a Birth, Adoption, Bereavement, and Postpartum Doula.
 I continued my education in various subjects through Evidence-Based Birth, the Family Equality Council, & Local training programs.